 When it comes to implementing a best-in-class chargeback fraud prevention strategy, we recommend adopting a layered approach to weed out bad actors and fraudulent transactions.

-The Identity Engine assists in helping businesses stop fraudsters in their tracks at both onboarding and transaction.
+Our solutions assist in helping businesses stop fraudsters in their tracks at both onboarding and transaction.
 Built around the five core identity attributes of name, email, address, phone and IP, the Identity Engine leverages machine-learning predictions help to prevent chargebacks in the first place.